 Graduating from Cal State Fullerton in 1978 with a Degree in Photocommunications, and a Minor in Liberal Arts.
 I took many Commercial Photo Assignments ranging from Fashion, Travel, Advertising (Coors and Miller), Food, Portraits, and Weddings—you name it—whatever it took to pay the bills, and expand my photographic vision.

-Twenty-five years ago I started selling my artwork in Fine Art Festivals, Rodeos, and other outlets with astounding success.
+Twenty-nine years ago I started selling my artwork in Fine Art Festivals, Rodeos, and other outlets with astounding success.
 Along the way I’ve been featured in many galleries and publications including not only Western magazines, but also Wildlife and Art publications.

 My image, “The Last Roundup” was named The Los Angeles Times Photo of the Year and appeared on the cover of the Times, twice at the insistence of the owner who loved the print.
 I received hundreds of calls from private individuals requesting prints, galleries who wanted to showcase my imagery, and ranch owners who wanted me to come and document what their individual ranches had to offer.
 This not only enabled me to get fabulous images to sell at the shows, but also broadened my photographic vision and continued to develop (no pun intended) my way of seeing the world around me, in my own unique way.
 As Ansel Adams, the renowned photographer once said when asked what camera equipment he used he replied, “My Eyes!”